ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 54 complete B-block peals

-I have found 72 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [33 to 45] of round blocks where the sixes can be rearranged to give 55 complete B-blocks.
+I have found 72 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [33 to 45] of round blocks where the sixes can be rearranged to give 55 complete B-blocks.
 Some of the sets of blocks which give peals are illustrated below.

 ### 35 round blocks, signature: 56:7+93
 ```